blackducksoftware/yasplitter/README.md

 Some work would have to be done upfront.

 * Data that we scan would have to be presented as a filesystem.
-* There should be no individual files larger that the scan size limit in that filestructure.
+* Individual files larger that the scan size limit will be excluded from the scan.
-* If those are present, unravel them and discard archive file.
-If those are not archives - discard them.
+* If large files are archives, unravel them and discard archive file.
 * A temporary location with enought storage to accept the datatset should be procured.

 Once that done, set the environment variables and scan.